embeddedartistry/athena-bootloader/README.md

-The files and folders in this repository
+The Files and Folders in this Repository
 ----------------------------------------
 The structure of this repository is made to follow the standarts of the Arduino IDE.
 This way you can simply copy the folders in your sketchbook and be ready